What is Mission of Mercy (MoM)?

 There will be a very specific method to sterilization.
 Your instrument set-ups will be labeled by you, sterilized separately and returned to you.

 If I wear nitrile gloves, should I bring my own?

 Yes.
-There will be nitrile gloves available if you forget, but they may not be the exact same kind you prefer to use.
-We recommend everyone who has a “favorite” something to bring it with them.
+There will be nitrile gloves available if you forget, but they may not be the exact kind you prefer to use.
+We recommend that everyone who has a “favorite” something to bring it with them.
 We suggest that you organize and bring a tackle box/tub of your favorite supplies, including gloves.